davidekunno93/things-to-do-app-frontend/README.md

 *glow when category is first made
 *0 tasks in this category when you first create it and haven't added anything yet *make time picker w/o 0 in front of time
+*dump folder that you can restore tasks from
+*equalize image sizes of tips on auth page

 Feedback